Aubhav33223/gym-website/README.md

-**Gym Website
-*
-Welcome to the Gym Website project!
  This repository contains the source code and assets for a modern and user-friendly gym website designed to showcase gym services, classes, trainers, and facilities.

 Features
 Homepage: Highlight gym features, facilities, and promotions.